grapa-dev/grapa/README.md

 #### getname([index])
 Used in a map/reduce/filter to identify the name of the passed in item from the original list (if processing a $LIST).

-To use, do not dereference the identify.
+To use, do not de-reference the identify.
 The getname function will then see that it is an $ID and will attempt to locate it in the namespace.
 Since what is passed in is a pointer, the function is able to discover the item in the original list and discover the name.

 ```
 > {a:1,b:2}.map(op(a){a.getname()})